 Minimizes Serious Falls

-This is the percentage of residents that suffered from a fall which resulted in major injury.
+This is the percent of patients who suffered from a fall resulting in serious injury.

 Minimizes Urinary Tract Infections